 3. Stir until mixture is combined, then add in ground cannabis

 - Rehydrate the cannabis by adding a few teaspoons of water and letting it sit for about ten minutes.
 The mixture will change from green to dark brown, that’s when you’re all set!
-Place dried marijuana in a pot on the stovetop over low heat (making sure there is at least an inch or two of space between the top of your ground weed and the bottom)
+Place dried marijuana in a pot on the stovetop over low heat (making sure there is at least an inch or two of space between the top of your ground weed, for example Blueberry Cheesecake, and the bottom)

 - Add butter with stirring until melted – This process should take no more than 15 minutes so be patient!
 For every four cups of flour add in three tablespoons of cannabutter plus one cup of sugar.
 Stir well together then add some salt, vanilla extract, milk chocolate chips and mix again.
 Combine all ingredients into a pan lined with wax paper before popping them into the oven.